joshmorgan1000/UTKH/README.md

     - While direct observation of higher dimensions is unlikely, measurable effects (e.g., spectral anomalies, polarization patterns) can validate the theory.

 3. **Limitations of UTKH**
     - Current experimental tools may lack the precision to detect subtle harmonic effects.
-Incremental testing and theoretical refinement are necessary for broader acceptance.
+Incremental testing and theoretical refinement may be necessary for broader acceptance.

 ---